Site Logo Site Logo

 • Chemotherapy may affect the cells that produce hair.
 Chemotherapy may cause hair loss.
 If you lose your hair, it will grow back after treatment, but the color and texture may be changed.

 • You may have changes from a different balance of cells lining your intestinal tract.
 Chemotherapy can cause a poor appetite, nausea and vomiting, diarrhea, or mouth and lip sores.
 Your healthcare team can prescribe medicines and suggest other ways to help with these problems.
+For example, your healthcare team might recommend certain foods that can help you during cancer treatment.

 • Chemotherapy may affect the nerve cells.
 Some drugs used for breast cancer can cause tingling or numbness in the hands or feet.
 This type of side effect is called peripheral neuropathy.
 This usually goes away after treatment is over.